wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/labeling-a-dataset-with-supervisely.rst

-abeling a Dataset with Supervisely
+Labeling a Dataset with Supervisely
 ==================================

 The quality of a neural network is fully dependent on the quality of the dataset used to train it.
 To create a custom dataset, perhaps to train a neural network to recognize the new game piece, Axon supports datasets created using `Supervisely <https://supervise.ly>`__.
 This page describes how to create label, and export a dataset made with Supervisely.